-Sometimes even truck owners need help to haul all the gear they want.
-For example a truck bed might not be able to accommodate a long kayak or canoe or be big enough to pack enough gear for longer trips.
+Sometimes, even truck owners need help to haul all the gear they want.
+For example, a truck bed might not be able to accommodate a long kayak or canoe or be big enough to pack enough gear for longer trips when compared to a storage rack.
 As a point of reference for truck owning paddlers, the center point of a kayak should rest at least two feet within a truck’s tailgate, otherwise sagging over the end can cause dents and even slight bends or even worse cause an auto accident.
-To avoid these issues, there are a number of rack options to customize your vehicle for your specific needs.
+To avoid these issues, there are a number of roof rack options to customize your vehicle for your specific needs.

 Before reading, remember that regulations for overhanging loads behind vehicles vary from place to place.
 Most often a red flag is required to be attached and in some cases tail lights are necessary.
 Visit your local auto regulations website for details.